Ah, Matera, Italy.

 The bus stop is around a 15 minute walk to the Sassi di Matera, which you can easily navigate using Google Maps, or simply do what we did and just follow everybody else!

-Taking the train to Matera from Bari
+Taking the train to from Bari to Matera

 Normally I use Trainline and Italiarail for train travel in Italy, but neither of those websites had any information about travelling to Matera from Bari by train so…do with that what you will.